ryardley/pdsl/README.md

 #### How does this work?

-It is comprised of a lexer a parser and a generator.
-I used a version of the [shunting yard algorhythm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) to create the basic parser storing the output in RPN but using objects in an array.
+It is comprised of a [lexer](https://en.wikipedia.org/wiki/Lexical_analysis) a [parser](https://en.wikipedia.org/wiki/Parsing#Parser) and a [code generator](https://en.wikipedia.org/wiki/Code_generation_(compiler)).
+I used a version of the [shunting yard algorhythm](https://en.wikipedia.org/wiki/Shunting-yard_algorithm) to create the basic parser storing the output in [RPN](https://en.wikipedia.org/wiki/Reverse_Polish_notation) but using objects in an array.
 I then added parsing for Varadic Functions.
 A lot of it was by trial and error.